 Christmas Cookie Fun

-Following are 2 of the cookie recipes we use:
+Following are two of the cookie recipes we use:

 Christmas Cookie Cut-Outs:

-I usually make and bake the cut-out cookies ahead of time.
+Karen’s note: I usually make and bake the cut-out cookies ahead of time.
 Then when the children arrive, they can focus on the decorating.
-I have available lots of various sprinkles, and melt various colors of Candy Wafers (from Hobby Lobby or Michaels).
+I have available lots of various sprinkles, and have pre-melted various colored chocolate wafers to drizzle over the cookies.

 Recipe: Karen’s Cut-Outs (Use an electric mixer)